 You can break a natural tooth, and you can break an implant.

 It is possible to break the implant with enough brute force.
 You can also bend or break the abutment (connecting the implant to the crown), and the same energy can also break a crown (prosthesis) – just like a natural tooth.
-However, unlike an implant that lasts a lifetime, your prosthesis will need a replacement every 10-15 years (depending on how well you care for it).
+However, unlike an implant that lasts a lifetime, your prosthesis may need a replacement in the future (depending on how well you care for it).

 Even still, you won’t break an implant by eating an apple or chowing down on some corn on the cob.
 Because an implant (and crown) don’t decay, you generally need serious trauma to cause that kind of damage.

 In some cases, you can also break an implant if you put too much pressure on it before it fully bonds to your jaw bone – a process called osseointegration.
 When you get same-day implants, you need to be careful with it for the first few weeks and months.
 Avoiding hard or sticky foods is one half of the requirement.
 You might also need to wear a nightguard to prevent grinding in your sleep.